sudoskys/StableDiffusionBook/docs/paint/WebUi/Practicalguide.en.md

 This short practical guide will give you a quick overview of how to adjust the parameters appropriately to achieve the desired effect.

+Currently, Ai does not handle details and multiple characters well, and the light and shadow structure will be messed up if handled one by one.
+If retouching, it is better to redraw.
+But it is practical to draw backgrounds and do previews.

 ## Scene table

 Viewed vertically